While watching TV, have you ever heard the volume increase when your show jumped to a commercial break?

 Here’s an analogy to help you understand LKFS: audio level is to LKFS what temperature is to wind chill temperature (or heat index).
 Humans don’t perceive low frequencies as sounding as loud as they actually are, but they perceive high pitched sounds to be louder than they actually are.
 That’s why high pitched sounds have a higher K-weighting.

 The loudness algorithm the ITU-R created was not implemented in the United States until a few years later.
 In 2010, Congress passed the CALM Act.
 The law came into effect on December 13, 2012.
-It stipulates that the audio of TV commercials can’t be higher than the TV program they’re accompanying.
-The law only applies to television commercials—it does not apply to radio or internet commercials.
+It stipulates that in relation to the TV programs they are accompanying, all commercials must have their average loudness adjusted to be within a fairly narrow range of a fixed target.
+The law only applies to television programming—it does not apply to radio or internet programming.

 A/85 RP stipulates the use of ITU-R BS.1770-1 in the United States.
 It also recommends the adoption of a fixed target loudness of -24 LKFS.
 Annex I.7 of the ATSC A/85 RP states that there should be a fixed target loudness of -24 LKFS, + or - 2 dB.